Jordan Walsh

-Jordan E. Walsh (born March 3, 2004) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
-He played college basketball for the Arkansas Razorbacks.
-He was a consensus five-star recruit and one of the top players in the 2022 class.
-As a rookie with the 2023–24 Boston Celtics, Walsh won an NBA championship as a reserve.
+Jordan Walsh (born March 3, 2004) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+A guard–forward, he played one season of college basketball for the Arkansas Razorbacks after being a consensus five-star recruit and a McDonald's All-American.
+The Sacramento Kings selected him with the 38th overall pick in the 2023 NBA draft and traded his draft rights to Boston.
+Walsh was a member of the Celtics' 2024 NBA championship team.

 Early life and high school career

-Walsh grew up in DeSoto, Texas and initially attended Faith Family Academy in Dallas, Texas.
-He averaged 18 points, 11 rebounds, five assists, 2.4 steals and 2.3 blocks per game and was named class 4A All-State as a junior.
-Walsh transferred to Link Academy in Branson, Missouri prior to the start of his senior year.
-He averaged 15.3 points, 7.2 rebounds, and 3.1 assists in his only season at Link.
-Walsh was selected to play in the 2022 McDonald's All-American Boys Game during the season.
+Walsh was born and raised in DeSoto, Texas.
+He attended Faith Family Academy in Dallas for his first three years of high school.
+As a freshman, he made the game-winning dunk in the 2019 Class 4A state championship game to give Faith Family its first state title.
+As a junior, Walsh averaged 18 points, 11 rebounds, five assists, 2.4 steals and 2.3 blocks per game and was named Class 4A All-State by the Texas Association of Basketball Coaches.

+Walsh transferred to Link Academy in Branson, Missouri, before his senior year.
+He averaged 15.3 points, 7.2 rebounds and 3.1 assists per game and was named the 2022 MaxPreps Missouri Player of the Year.
+Link Academy finished as the runner-up at the 2022 GEICO Nationals.
+Walsh was selected for the 2022 McDonald's All-American Boys Game and the 2022 Jordan Brand Classic.

 Recruiting

-Walsh was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
-ESPN analyst Paul Biancardi rated him as the best two-way player in the 2022 class.
-Walsh committed to playing college basketball for Arkansas over offers from Texas, Memphis, Arizona State, and Kansas.
+Walsh was a consensus five-star recruit and a consensus top-25 player in the 2022 class.
+ESPN analyst Paul Biancardi rated him as the best two-way player in the class.
+Walsh committed to Arkansas over offers from Texas, Memphis, Arizona State and Kansas.